 Drs.
 John P. and Helen S. Schaefer Endowment

-Supports the acquisition of materials (e.g., photographs, books and archives) for all the Library's special collections
+Supports the acquisitions of materials (e.g., photographs, books and archives) for all the Library's special collections

 Polly Hamilton Special Collections Endowment